-Watkins College of Art, Design & Film is a regionally and nationally accredited, non-profit, independent college of the visual arts, offering BFA degrees in fine art, film, photography, graphic design, and interior design, a BA degree in art, and certificates in film and interior design.
+Watkins College of Art, Design & Film is a regionally and nationally accredited, non-profit, independent college of the visual arts, offering BFA degrees in fine art, film, photography, graphic design, and interior design, and a BA degree in art.
 Founded in 1885 as a community education resource, Watkins has a rich history as a major art institution in the city of Nashville.

 Watkins College of Art, Design & Film is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Bachelor of Fine Arts degrees, Bachelor of Arts degrees, and a Certificates in Film.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation.